psas/lv4-mdo/rocket_farm/readme.md

 This is where rockets will go after our program optimizes and creates them.

-psas_rocket.ork is the template for future rockets, make changes in it to make changes to future rockets.
+template.ork is the template for future rockets, make changes in it to make changes to future rockets.

 The rockets are ordered in sequence, and there are engine files in ~/.openrocket/ThrustCurves/ that correspond numerically.